-The trail develops in the Cimoliana Valley, near the Pordenone Refuge.
-An articulation of trails between wooded ridges and debris valleys leads to two viewpoints that allow observation of the Campanile di Val Montanaia.
+The route develops in Val Cimoliana, near the Rifugio Pordenone.
+A network of paths among wooded ridges and debris valleys allows reaching two panoramic points that enable the observation of the Campanile di Val Montanaia.

-The trail starts from the highest area of the parking lot of the Pordenone Refuge.
-In the first section it runs along the hydrographic right of Val Montanaia, at the base of a rock wall located at the edge of the large scree that occupies the valley.
-After a few hundred meters you reach a junction where you must turn left.
-The trail begins to climb up the slope with a series of switchbacks.
-You pass through a predominantly beech forest in which firs and larches are also present and where, not infrequently, chamois are encountered.
-After a relatively steep first section the slope softens and the first viewpoint is reached.
-Continue for another 5 minutes to reach the second, wider one.
-These two viewpoints allow observation of the Campanile della Val Montanaia: one of the rare examples of a spire found in Friuli Venezia Giulia.
-About 300 meters high, it represents a "dolomitic" morphology related to erosive phenomena, particularly those connected with the presence of the glaciers that until about 10,000 years ago covered these valleys, shaping their current shapes.
-We descend again on the path taken uphill to the fork; here we turn left to resume climbing the Val Montanaia.
-After about a hundred meters the trail reaches the scree and crosses it diagonally (presence of cairns) continuing to climb.
-Upon reaching the opposite bank, a marker arrow indicates the branch of the trail leading to the Pordenone refuge.
-The trail descends to the hydrographic left, breaking away from the scree (which remains on the right) and after about two hundred meters enters the woods.
-The descent continues into the woods, steeper and with some switchbacks, to the refuge.
-From the hut the trail descends again to the scree and after crossing it leads to the departure parking lot.
+The path starts from the highest area of the Rifugio Pordenone parking lot.
+In the first section, it runs on the right side of the Val Montanaia watercourse, at the base of a rock face located at the edge of the large scree that fills the valley.
+After a few hundred meters, you reach a junction where you must turn left.
+The trail begins to climb along the slope with a series of switchbacks.
+It crosses a forest mainly composed of beech trees, also including firs and larches, where chamois are often spotted.
+After a relatively steep initial stretch, the slope eases, and the first viewpoint is reached.
+Continuing for another 5 minutes, you arrive at the second, larger viewpoint.
+These two lookouts allow observation of the Campanile della Val Montanaia: one of the rare examples of spire present in Friuli Venezia Giulia.
+About 300 meters high, it represents a “Dolomitic” morphology linked to erosive phenomena, especially those connected with glaciers that covered these valleys until about 10,000 years ago, shaping the current forms.
+You then descend on the trail climbed back to the junction; here, turn left to resume ascending Val Montanaia.
+After about a hundred meters, the trail reaches the scree and crosses it diagonally (marked by cairns), continuing upward.
+Upon reaching the opposite side, a directional arrow indicates the fork leading to Rifugio Pordenone.
+The path descends on the left side of the watercourse, moving away from the scree (which remains on the right) and enters the forest after about two hundred meters.
+The descent continues in the forest, steeper and with some switchbacks, until the refuge.
+From the refuge, the trail descends again toward the scree and, after crossing it, leads to the starting parking lot.

 https://app.parcodolomitifriulane.it/itinerari/semplici-per-tutti/belvederi-del-campanile-di-val-montanaia/